Is the mind different than the brain? In one form or the other, the mind-body question has been debated since ancient times.

-It is essential to consider the complex path from external physical reality and internal reality.
+It is essential to consider the complex path between external physical reality and internal reality.
 We build, from what we observe and what we know, a worldview upon which we make decisions, act, and form plans.

 Our apprehension of sense data is not a causal process.
 The same external situation can affect you differently next year than it does today.
 How?
 If your internal worldview changes, then the same external situation is understood differently.